leamsigc/Mendoza-Roofing-Wilmington/src/components/README.md

-Add components that will be imported to Pages and Layouts to this folder.
+# Add components that will be imported to Pages and Layouts to this folder
-Learn more about components here: https://gridsome.org/docs/components/

-You can delete this file.
+## All the reusable components For other parts of the application will be in this folder